intonoya/Libft/README.md

                     using the character as a delimiter.
 The array must end with a NULL pointer;
 28. ft_itoa:        Allocates (with malloc(3)) and returns a string representing the integer received as an argument.
 Negative numbers must be handled;
-29. ft_strmapi:     Applies the function to each character of the string, and passing its index as first argument to create a new string (with malloc(3)) resulting from successive applications of;
+29. ft_strmapi:     Applies the function to each character of the string, and passes its index as the first argument to create a new string (with malloc(3)) resulting from successive applications of;
-30. ft_striteri:    Applies the function on each character of the string passed as argument, passing its index as first argument.
+30. ft_striteri:    Applies the function on each character of the string passed as an argument, passing its index as the first argument.
 Each character is passed by address to function to be modified if necessary;
 31. ft_putchar_fd:  Outputs the character to the given file descriptor;
 32. ft_putstr_fd:   Outputs the string to the given file descriptor;